Analysis | A pollster tested 8 pieces of covid misinformation. On 6 of 8, more Republicans said they were true than false.

 That’s another contrast to Democrats.
 Their side also features many who are unfamiliar with each claim.
 But in all eight cases, the number who say the claim is false is at least three times as large as those believing the claim.

 Republicans, of course, aren’t the only ones who believe false things about the coronavirus.
 In addition to the (albeit smaller) number of Democrats who believe any of these claims, polls have shown the left is more apt to significantly overstate the risk of the virus.
-Where the GOP differs is in its embrace not of faulty risk calculations, but of conspiracy theories with no basis — and often without many of them reaching the any o conclusion.
+Where the GOP differs is in its embrace not of faulty risk calculations, but of conspiracy theories with no basis — and often without many of them reaching the any conclusion.

 The number of Republicans who believe any of the claims above doesn’t break 28 percent, apart from the idea that the coronavirus death toll is oversold.
-But when it comes to convincing a party whose base is significantly more reluctant to get vaccinated, the fact that those who have actually consumed such claims are more likely believe them — and that so few disbelieve them — reinforces the true problem here.
+But when it comes to convincing a party whose base is significantly more reluctant to get vaccinated, the fact that those who have actually consumed such claims are more likely to believe them — and that so few disbelieve them — reinforces the true problem here.

 These people simply aren’t getting accurate and nuanced information or don’t want to hear it.
 That has implications not just for getting vaccinated, but for the kind of real conversation we can have about other issues, as well.